email linkedin

 Drivers and Policies

 Royal Decree 1085/2015 was modified in 2021 to introduce new requirements for obligated parties.
-For 2022, it established a maximum limit of 7.2% for biofuels produced from food and feed crops as well as a mandatory target of 0.2% for advanced biofuels (according to the definition included in the Directive [EU] 2018/2001 on the promotion of the use of energy from renewable sources).
+For 2023, it established a mandatory target of 0.3% for advanced biofuels (according to the definition included in the Directive [EU] 2018/2001 on promotion of the use of energy from renewable sources).
 The decree also limited the contribution of biofuels produced from used cooking oil and animal fats (categories 1 and 2) to 1.7%.

-Also published in 2022 was a call for proposals to grant 150 million euros from the Recovery, Transformation and Resilience Plan to biogas projects, including plants intended to produce biomethane used for transport.
+Also published in 2022 was a call for proposals to allocate 150 million euros from the Recovery, Transformation and Resilience Plan to biogas projects, including plants intended to produce biomethane used for transport.

-In 2020, the Spanish Government approved the “Hydrogen Roadmap: a commitment to renewable hydrogen.”
-It is intended to identify the challenges and opportunities for the full development of renewable hydrogen in Spain, providing a series of measures aimed at boosting investment action, taking advantage of the European consensus on the role that this energy vector should play in the context of green recovery.
+In 2020, the Spanish Government approved the “Hydrogen Roadmap: a Commitment to Renewable Hydrogen.”
+The Roadmap is intended to identify the challenges and opportunities associated with full development of renewable hydrogen in Spain.
+The document provides a series of measures aimed at boosting investment action to take advantage of the European consensus on the role that this energy source should play in the context of green recovery.
 The Roadmap provides a Vision 2030 and 2050, establishing ambitious country targets in 2030.
-In particular, regarding transport, the following milestones are envisaged by 2030:
+In particular, regarding transport, the following milestones are projected by 2030:

 • A fleet of at least 150 to 200 buses with renewable hydrogen fuel cells.